jesse-dicenso/quantum-chemistry/README.md

 ## Current capabilities:

--Methods: RHF, UHF, DFT (RKS, UKS).
+- Methods: RHF, UHF, DFT (RKS, UKS).

+- Functionals:
--LDA : Slater exchange, VWN5, PW92.
+  - LDA : Slater exchange, VWN5, PW92.
--GGA : PBE exchange, PBE (restricted only).
+  - GGA : PBE exchange, PBE (restricted only).
--MGGA: B97M-V
+  - MGGA: B97M-V
--Nonlocal: VV10
+  - Nonlocal: VV10

--Grid: Gauss-Chebyshev-Lebedev (100 radial points, 230 angular points).
+- Grid: Gauss-Chebyshev-Lebedev (100 radial points, 230 angular points).

--Basis Sets: STO-3G, def2-SVP (others may be easily added from [Basis Set Exchange](https://www.basissetexchange.org/) with some slight modifications; see libmol).
+- Basis Sets: STO-3G, def2-SVP (others may be easily added from [Basis Set Exchange](https://www.basissetexchange.org/) with some slight modifications; see libmol).

--SCF Algorithms: fixed-point, DIIS with variable subspace size.
+- SCF Algorithms: fixed-point, DIIS with variable subspace size.

--Population Analyses: Lowdin, Mulliken.
+- Population Analyses: Lowdin, Mulliken.

 ## How to install:
 This program depends on LAPACK for some linear algebra routines (diagonalization, linear systems).
 If you do not already have LAPACK and BLAS installed, this can be done manually or with commands like: